Naloops/corpuz-nathan.github.io/projects/project-5.md

   - Indie Game Development
   - GDScript
   - Solo Project
-summary: A shop simulation game that I am currently solo developing (currently still in development).
+summary: A shop simulation game that I am currently solo developing as a personal project (currently still in development).
 ---

 <img class="ui huge centered image" src="../images/ww1.png">

 For the past year, I have been developing a shop simulation / management game on my own.
 In this game, players will manage their shops in an RPG setting.
 The goal for the player is to create weapons / potions for customers who enter their shops.
+The main inspiration for this game is from a different game called "Plate Up".

 <img class="ui huge centered image" src="../images/ww2.png">